bikash-singh-au7/JunkFileOrganizer/README.md

 Step-2: Creating a object
 a = JunkFileOrganizer.Organize()

-Step-3: Call arrange() method using created object a.organize()
+Step-3: Call organize() method using created object a.organize()

 Step-4: After that you would see